FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The remaining question is how the EAP peer verifies the identity of the EAP server.
 The device SHOULD ignore the EAP server certificate entirely, as the server's identity does not matter.
-Any verification of servers can be done at the HTTPS layer when the device access the captive portal.
-Where possible the device SHOULD warn the end user that the provided certificate is unchecked, and untrusted.
+Any verification of systems can be done by the device after it obtains network access, such as HTTPS.

-However, since the device likely is configured with web CAs (otherwise, the captive portal would also be unauthenticated), EAP peers MAY use the CAs available for the web in order to validate the EAP server certificate.
-If the presented certificate passes validation, the device does not need to warn the end user that the provided certificate is untrusted.
+However, since the device likely is configured with web CAs (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.

-It is possible to also use TLS-PSK with EAP-TLS for this provisioning.
+It is also possible to use TLS-PSK with EAP-TLS for this provisioning.
 In which case, the Pre-Shared Key (PSK) identity MUST the same as the EAP Identifier, and the PSK MUST be the provisioning identifier.